 By Bhavan Kumar

 Hatha Yoga is an intense physical and mental exercise that yields high levels of conditioning and flexibility, especially when compared to other popular fitness techniques.
-However, yoga has a greater potential to lead to serious injuries as well.
+However, if one’s practice is forced or strained, yoga has some potential for injuries as well.
 As a yoga teacher, there are steps you can take to prevent student injuries from happening in your classroom.

 Developing Student Physical Awareness